-On 24 July 2024 the Board announced that it had concluded its review and, subject to formal legal, tax and operational due diligence, the Board has agreed to pursue a scheme of arrangement under Part 5.1 of the Corporations Act 2001 (Cth) with the Platinum Asia Fund (Quoted Managed Hedge Fund) (ASX: PAXX) ("PAXX").
+On 24 July 2024 the Board announced that it had concluded its review and, subject to formal legal, tax and operational due diligence, the Board has agreed to pursue a scheme of arrangement under Part 5.1 of the Corporations Act 2001 (Cth) with the Platinum International Fund (Quoted Managed Hedge Fund) (ASX: PIXX) ("PIXX").

-PAXX is an open-ended managed fund whose units are quoted on the ASX AQUA market.
-If the scheme of arrangement is implemented, the Company's shareholders will receive PAXX units in exchange for their Company shares, with the number of PAXX units to be issued to each Company shareholder calculated by reference to the relative NAV per unit of PAXX and post-tax net tangible asset backing per share of the Company after adjusting for associated transaction costs and impact to PAXX unitholders.
+PIXX is an open-ended managed fund whose units are quoted on the ASX AQUA market.
+If the scheme of arrangement is implemented, the Company's shareholders will receive PIXX units in exchange for their Company shares, with the number of PIXX units to be issued to each Company shareholder calculated by reference to the relative NAV per unit of PIXX and post-tax net tangible asset backing per share of the Company after adjusting for associated transaction costs and impact to PIXX unitholders.
 This will enable the Company's shareholders to:

-- continue to access Platinum's Asia ex-Japan investment strategy via an ASX-quoted vehicle with the same investment objective as the Company; and - hold units in PAXX that will trade close to their net asset value, meeting the Board's objective of closing the share price discount.
+- continue to access Platinum's global equity investment strategy via an ASX-quoted vehicle with the same investment objective as the Company; and - hold units in PIXX that will trade close to their net asset value, meeting the Board's objective of closing the Company's share price discount.

-Because the scheme of arrangement is subject to the execution of a binding scheme implementation deed between the Company and Platinum Investment Management Limited as responsible entity of PAXX, as well as approval of the Company's shareholders and the Court, the financial statements have been prepared on a going concern basis.
+Because the scheme of arrangement is subject to the execution of a binding scheme implementation deed between the Company and Platinum Investment Management Limited as responsible entity of PIXX, as well as approval of the Company's shareholders and the Court, the financial statements have been prepared on a going concern basis.